-The Nine Lives of Cat Stevens: Yusuf Islam Embraces His Musical Past on The Laughing Apple
+Yusuf/Cat Stevens Talks New Album 'The Laughing Apple'

 Has the meaning changed for you on any of these songs?

-They’re still very relevant, like “Blackness of the Night.”
+They're still very relevant, like "Blackness of the Night."
 You could have written that today about the refugee problem and about orphans left on the shores of a foreign country.
-They don’t quite know where they fit in and they’ve lost their homes and their families.
+They don't quite know where they fit in and they've lost their homes and their families.
 That kind of song is still relevant.
-And then you’ve got a song—which I think is very, very appropriate thinking about today, “Northern Wind (Death of Billy the Kid).”
-Even though it seems to be talking about the story of the gunslinger, it’s actually an anti-gun song.
-It’s the story of the sidekick who traveled with Billy the Kid and wanted to hang up his holster and go back home and live an ordinary life again without a threat of guns crowding his life.
-It’s quite an important song, I’d say.
+And then you've got "Northern Wind (Death of Billy the Kid)," which I think is very, very appropriate thinking about today.
+Even though it seems to be talking about the story of the gunslinger, it's actually an anti-gun song.
+It's the story of the sidekick who traveled with Billy the Kid and wanted to hang up his holster and go back home and live an ordinary life again without a threat of guns crowding his life.
+It's quite an important song, I'd say.

-When you first began writing songs, did you have a message you wanted to get across, or a goal in mind?
+When you first began writing songs, did you have a specific message you wanted to get across, or a goal in mind?

 This [new] album gives very good insight into my original goal because it actually contains the first song I ever wrote, called "Mighty Peace."
 The seeds of my dreams began with the dream of peace.
 In this environment, everything is clashing.
 You have to survive and drown out the noise.
 So I think that song lays out my path very clearly.
 But also, because I grew up in the middle of the West End, which is Theater Land here in London, I was influenced by narratives and musicals.
 I used to go an awful lot.
 Hair was playing up the road from us and I saw it so many times.
 Then around the corner there was Drury Lane with My Fair Lady.
 West Side Story was perhaps one of the most powerful for me.
 So I pitched narratives into my songs.
 They have a kind of beginning, middle and end—it's a three-act thing.